 If I didn’t have to think so much about weight and portability, I would probably own any of the tripods by the guys over at Really Right Stuff.
 Every tripod of theirs that I have ever held is incredible, their gear just works, it’s that simple.
 However their equipment forces me to sacrifice on two areas of the triangle… weight and cost.

 While the tripods from Really Right Stuff are definitely worth that extra paycheck, I place a high importance on weight and portability.
 The more likely I am to actually bring my tripod with me, the more likely I am to put it to good use.
+I’m sure there are a lot of other amazing tripods out there, but of the ones I have tried, these are the ones that make the list.

 FREE Guide: 52 Ways to Make Money as a Photographer